input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

  * Wraps an AtalaBlock and its metadata.
  */
 message AtalaObject {
-  reserved 1; // Removed block_hash field.
+  reserved 1, 2, 3;
   reserved "block_hash";

-  int32 block_operation_count = 2; // Number of operations in the block.
-  int32 block_byte_length = 3; // Byte length of the block.
+  reserved "block_operation_count"; // Number of operations in the block. reserved "block_byte_length"; // Byte length of the block.

   AtalaBlock block_content = 4; // The block content.
 }